-If you are receiving sickness benefits and your sickness benefit year is about to expire, you must yourself apply for AAP if you are still ill.
+If you are receiving sickness benefits and your sickness benefit year is about to come to an end, you must yourself apply for AAP if you are still ill.
 You will not automatically receive AAP.
 Read more about the transition from sickness benefits to the work assessment allowance.

 Membership in the National Insurance Scheme

 You must be between 18 and 67 years of age to receive AAP.
-If you are between 62 and 67 years of age when you apply, the general rule is that you must have earned a pensionable income that is at least equivalent to the National Insurance basic amount (G) the year prior to your work capability being impaired.
+If you are between 62 and 67 years of age when you apply, the general rule is that you must have earned a pensionable income that is equivalent to the National Insurance basic amount (G) the year prior to your ability to work being impaired.
 Exceptions may be made.

 Duty to act

-A condition for receiving AAP is that you actively contribute to the process of returning to work.
+In order to be eligible for AAP, you must actively attempt to find employment.
 This is known as a duty to act.
 The duty to act entails that:

 - you attend the agreed meetings with NAV,

-- you provide the necessary information and documentation that NAV requires in order to assist you,
+- you provide the information and documentation that NAV requires in order to assist you,

-If you do not complete the agreed activities, NAV may reduce or stop the AAP.
-Read more about absence due to illness, compelling welfare-related grounds or vacation.
+If you do not complete the agreed activities, NAV may reduce or stop your work assessment allowance.

 You are entitled to receive the work assessment allowance (AAP) while you are engaged in the following activities to find or return to work: